 - Backup files - Backup.CfgFiles.2.zip and Backup.RmtFiles.zip.
 Used to store a copy of the cfgfiles and any remote files used by the project.

 - Historian files - Histxxxx.xxx.
 Used to store data when historian is switched on.

 - Various Project ini files

-- Controls.Data (was called Other.dat in Build138 or earlier), in Build139 this file exclusively contains PGM & MP data.
+- Controls.Data (This was called Other.dat in Build 138.)
+In Build 139 this file exclusively contains PGM & MP data.

 - Project.spj file.
 This file must NOT be renamed, SysCAD requires this file to load the project.

 Most of the SysCAD created files are essential and care should be taken to keep these files in the correct location.

 The following files are required to run SysCAD or are used for related functionality: